 SO-k A commitment to quality, timeliness, and continuous improvement.

 Program Specific Outcomes

-At the time of graduation, Construction Engineering Technology students at Louisiana Tech University will meet additional requirements for both associate degree programs (denoted by “A” below) and baccalaureate degree programs (denoted by “B” below).
+At the time of graduation, Construction Engineering Technology students at Louisiana Tech University will meet additional Program Specific Student Outcomes (denoted by PSO-a through PSO-i below).
 Our graduates will, to the extent required to meet Program Educational Objectives: